agencyenterprise/aeboilerplate/docs/documentation.md

 ## Continuous Integration

-Setup your continuous integration process to have your code deployed when you push it to the master branch.
+Setup a continuous integration process to have your code deployed to the cloud when you push it to the master branch.
+Following the step before regarding Heroku, we are going to use Circle CI as our continuous integration platform.

 ### Setup Continuous integration with Circle CI and Heroku